Quantum-metric-nematicity induced Kerr-like polarization rotation without time-reversal symmetry breaking

-The results of the KLE are shown in Fig.~\ref{angles_TMD}, which are evaluated with and without SOC, respectively.
+The results of the QMNKR are shown in Fig.~\ref{angles_TMD},which are evaluated with SOC turned on and off, respectively.
 The photon-energy dependence of the complex Kerr angle for the incident polarization angle $\phi=0$ is shown in Fig.~\ref{angles_TMD}(a).
-Notably, the calculated values of $\theta_K$ and $\zeta_K$ are nearly identical with and without SOC, demonstrating that SOC plays a negligible role in the obtained Kerr-like response.
+Notably, the calculated values of $\theta_K$ and $\zeta_K$ are nearly identical with SOC turned on or off, demonstrating that SOC plays a negligible role in the obtained polarization rotation response.
 The sign reversals of $\theta_{\rm K}$ are mainly due to those of the quantum-metric nematicity $\bar{g}_{x^2-y^2}$ and $\bar{g}_{xy}$, as discussed in details in End Matter.
 We then fix the photon energy at $\hbar\omega = 3.4$ eV, corresponding to a pronounced peak in both $\theta_K$ and $\zeta_K$, and examine the signal as a function of the initial polarization direction $\phi$ [Fig.~\ref{angles_TMD}(b)].
 The results remain qualitatively unchanged irrespective of SOC.
-These findings confirm that a KLE can indeed be realized in realistic transition metal dichalcogenides materials preserving $\mathcal{T}$ symmetry, and that its signature is largely independent of SOC.
-Furthermore, the magnitude of the obtained KLE lies well within experimentally measurable values by the ellipsometry, an optical technique for characterizing thin-film materials~\cite{Huang2017,Li2024,Choudhury2024,Azzam1989}.
-Thus, the KLE serves as the probe of quantum-metric nematicity in realistic materials.
+These findings confirm that a QMNKR can indeed be realized in realistic transition metal dichalcogenides materials preserving $\mathcal{T}$ symmetry, and that its signature is largely independent of SOC.
+Importantly, the $\theta_K$ still shows a $\text{sin}(2\phi+\phi_0)$-like behavior.
+Furthermore, the magnitude of the obtained $\theta_K$ and $\zeta_K$ lies well within experimentally measurable values~\cite{Huang2017, Xu2022, Azzam1989}.
+Thus, the QMNKR serves as a promising probe of quantum-metric nematicity in realistic materials.